 So, this hearty and lusty guide to life in Trinity House, shipwrecks and seafaring yarns was compiled by ... the vicar's wife!"

 Jeremy asked whether I knew of the burial place of Thomas Selby Henry.
 It appears he was living at Westaway, Godalming, Surrey in 1937 (telephone directory) and there is a death registration in 'Surrey SW' registration district in the January - March quarter of 1941: he was aged 82.

-The detached vicarage stood in its own grounds and had a frontage of just 10' 5" to the High Street but 'a large frontage to the river'.
+The detached vicarage stood in its own grounds and had a frontage of just 10' 5" to the High Street but 'a long frontage to the river and a short frontage to Smith Hill'.
 The property consisted of